stigok/node-pi-gpio-powerbutton/README.md

-Derived from the excellent work of [@fivdi's gpio-button](https://github.com/fivdi/gpio-button).
+Derived from the excellent work of [@fivdi's gpio-button][gpio-button].
 Read the readme there to set up device tree overlay in order to get this package working.

-# Installation
+# Get started

-- clone repo
+- Clone repo
 - `npm install`
+- [Set up device tree overlay][gpio-button] and reboot

 ## Start on boot